Raseborg, Finland: What to pack, what to wear, and when to go [2023]

 A portable power bank, like this one

-A plug adapter that supports outlet types C and F. Take care to choose the right type.
-The vast majority of adapters currently available are simply plugs and require your devices to adjust the voltage themselves.
-If yours can't do that they could get destroyed.
-This one is sufficent for most locations.
+A plug adapter that supports outlet types C and F. Take care to get the correct kind.
+Most adapters available are simply plugs and require your devices to convert the voltage themselves.
+If your electronics can't do that they could get destroyed.
+This one should work in most places.

 If you visit the Fiskars museum, wear museum-appropriate clothing and take: